Campfire Peach Crisp

 This easy camping dessert turned out really good.

-While it would be really delicious with some vanilla ice cream on top, it was perfectly good just the way it was hot off the campfire.
+While it would be delicious with some vanilla ice cream on top, it was perfectly good just the way it was hot off the campfire.

 Fruit lovers should check out Blueberry Lemon Dump Cake, Classic Cherry Dump Cake, Cherry Chocolate Lava Cake, or Rhubarb Crunch Cake.